 Most of these tools will require some investment, however there are some free business analytics tools and some paid tools have free versions.
 Using a free or trial version is a great way to get a feel for a product.

-You can easily connect this produce the most popular data sources such as Oracle, SharePoint and Salesforce.
+You can easily connect the Microsoft Power BI product to the most popular data sources such as Oracle, SharePoint and Salesforce.
 Power BI is available on all your mobile devices and with a robust alert system to notify you when data has changed.

 Summary: Business Analytics Tools are for Everyone

 The power of business analytics tools may have been confined to the world’s largest companies, but they are now available to everyone.

 If you want to truly understand your business data and use those numbers to pull ahead of the competition, your starting point is right here.